In this Article

 When taking supplements during pregnancy, it is important to stay within the daily allowance.
 You can check the labels of the bottle of supplements to make your calculations.
-See if calcium, iodine, iron, magnesium, potassium, riboflavin also known as B2, thiamine also known as B1, Vitamin A, Vitamin B6, Zinc, Vitamin B-12, Vitamin C, and Vitamin D are present in the supplements you use.
+See if calcium, iodine, iron, magnesium, potassium, riboflavin, also known as B2, thiamine, also known as B1, Vitamin A, Vitamin B6, Zinc, Vitamin B-12, Vitamin C, and Vitamin D are present in the supplements you consume.

 Foods to Eat in the First Trimester of Pregnancy

 Pregnant women need about 300 calories, in addition to their normal food intake.
 Complex carbohydrates like whole grain bread, pasta, vegetables, beans, and legumes need to be consumed on a regular basis.
-A good amount of fluids and fibre must also figure in your daily diet when pregnant.
+A good amount of fluids and fibre must also be a part of your daily diet when pregnant.
 The following are some other foods that should become part of your diet during this important phase of life.

-It is important to have around three to five servings of vegetables of various colours.
+It is important to have around three to five servings of vegetables in various colours.
 Spinach is a rich source of folic acid, so you should try to include it in your daily diet.
-Broccoli has a high iron content, which helps in formation of red blood cells in the baby during the first trimester.
+Broccoli has a high iron content, which helps in the formation of red blood cells in the baby during the first trimester.
+However, women with hypothyroidism should avoid broccoli.
 Green peas, tomatoes, red, green, and yellow bell peppers, asparagus, and sweet potatoes are all recommended for the first trimester.

-The recommended amount of fruits for pregnant first trimester is at least three servings per day.
+The recommended amount of fruits for the first trimester of pregnancy is at least three servings per day.
 Citrus fruits are a good source of folic acid, so try to eat grapefruits, oranges, and sweet limes on a regular basis.
 Avocados, bananas, pears, cantaloupes, cherries, grapes, guavas, apples, watermelons, pomegranates, and mangoes are some other fruits to include in your diet.

 3. Non-Vegetarian Food

-When deciding on the type of non-vegetarian food for a first trimester diet, you can include warm chicken soup, eggs, and lean meats.
+When deciding on the type of non-vegetarian food for a first-trimester diet, you can include warm chicken soup, eggs, and lean meats.
 Be sure to eat well-cooked poultry and meats to prevent any digestive issues and bacterial infections.
-Fish is rich in omega 3 fatty acids, but you should avoid deep sea fishes like King Mackerel, shrimp, shark, and sword fish, which tend to have high mercury content.
+Fish is rich in omega 3 fatty acids, but you should avoid deep-sea fishes like king mackerel, shrimp, shark, and swordfish, which tend to have a high mercury content.